ashleyboucher/hashicorp/terraform-getting-started.md

 This codes defines the infrastructure used for this demo.
 After pasting, you can save and exit the file.

 ## Initialize Terraform
-Next, you can initialize Terraform using the `init` command.
+Next, from the same directory as your configuration, you can initialize Terraform using the `init` command.
 This command downloads and installs the providers described in your Terraform configuration.

 #### CLI commands